Elliott Bay Connections

 Connecting and Revitalizing Parks on the Elliott Bay Waterfront

-Elliott Bay Connections (EBC) is a public–private partnership to connect, restore and revitalize public parks along the Elliott Bay waterfront from Pier 62 (just north of the Seattle Aquarium) to The Beach at Expedia Group.
+Elliott Bay Connections is a public–private partnership to connect, restore and revitalize public parks along the Elliott Bay waterfront from Pier 62 (just north of the Seattle Aquarium) to The Beach at Expedia Group.

 Elliott Bay Connections will connect: